 In Fairy Tail both Gajeel and Juvia join the guild after being defeated.
 While Juvia falls in love with Grey, Gajeel is approached by the master himself and persuaded to join Fairy Tail.

 Played with regarding Laxus.
 Despite being part of the titular guild, Laxus comes off as far more antagonistic than many previous villains, neglecting to assist the protagonists in key conflicts as well as mocking their weakness.
 This comes to a head in the Fighting Festival Arc where he endangers the entire guild in his takeover attempt.
 Natsu and Gajeel manage to defeat him, and he becomes much nicer as a result.
+Yet inverted in that he gets kicked out of the guild (temporarily) after the arc.

 Inverted when Maka fights Crona, as Maka is able to befriend Crona after matching his/her wavelength, ending the fight without either being beaten.
 So in this case, it was "defeat" by friendship.
+And boy is it a heartwarmer.
+Even the ending sequence changes to reflect it.

 Was perhaps the expected outcome of Black Star's encounters with Mifune, and indeed turned out that way in the anime.
 In the manga, however defeat means death.
-In a large, obstinate amount of Honor Before Reason, Black Star ends up killing Mifune because neither could conceive of an alternative to fighting to the death, even though Mifune was fighting to protect Angela even though it turned out the DWMA weren't going to do anything to her.
+In a large, obstinate amount of Honor Before Reason, Black Star ends up killing Mifune because neither could conceive of an alternative to fighting to the death, even though Mifune was fighting to protect Angela and it turned out the DWMA weren't going to do anything to her.

 Death the Kid, Liz and Patty's backstory is that Liz and Patty tried to mug him.
 All we see is flashbacks, but this was most likely the outcome.
 According to ch 78 this is not the entire story - Kid, being a naive rich guy with symmetry on the brain, came to find the pair known as the 'Demons of Brooklyn' to have them as his Weapons.
 They agree originally because they want his money, and only later come to realize they genuinely like being with the boy.
 The Defeat's there but the Friendship took time.